amesar/hl7-json-spark/README.md

 ```

 #### Run queries
-For more queries, see below section XX.
+For more queries, see the section Queries.

 ```
 select data #>> '{DG1,Diagnosis_code}' as Diagnosis_code from siu;